Telstra: Business Technology Services (BTS)

 In January 2016, Telstra announced its acquisition of cloud service provider Kloud.
 This was followed closely by the acquisition of application development company Readify in July 2016.

 Market position

 Since the Australian telecommunications industry was deregulated in the early 1990s, Telstra has managed to remain the largest provider of telecommunications services despite the emergence of rivals Optus and TPG Telecom.
 A Harvard Business Review article from 2005 authored by a consultant to Telstra on this topic, reported "that a strategy of offering lower rates on some routes and at certain times of day, even though its prices, on average, were higher than its rivals", helped Telstra retain several points of market share it otherwise may have lost.

 In early 2011, Telstra successfully extended its market share lead by discounting its mobile phone products.

 By 2020, Telstra's revenue was $26.2 billion, Optus' was $9.0 billion, and TPG Telecom's was $4.4 billion.

+Advertising

+The name "Telstra" is derived from "Telecom Australia".
+The corporation then traded under the "Telstra" brand internationally and "Telecom Australia" domestically until uniform branding of "Telstra" was introduced throughout the entire organisation in 1995, following an unsuccessful attempt to register the trademark "Telecom Australia".

+In October 2011, Telstra launched a new brand identity and colour scheme.
+The new identity launched with the slogan "It's how we connect", and features the "T" from the previous logo in a variety of colors.
+This was followed by a "brand refresh" in February 2014 and again in 2016.
+In 2013, Telstra was assessed as Australia's third most valuable brand, after Woolworths and BHP Billiton.
+In 2016 Telstra became Australia's most valuable brand, which it maintained in 2017.

+Telstra sponsors numerous awards around Australia, including the Australian Business of the Year award, the MYOB Small Business Award, and the National Aboriginal & Torres Strait Islander Art Award (NATSIAA) which has become known as the Telstra Award.
+Notable past winners include Vaxine, APS Plastics, and eWAY.
+Telstra also set up a social services CEO round table under Gerard Devan which acted as a "Think Tank" to the sector.